-Thomas Bury is an applied mathematician, data scientist, and TEDx speaker.
-He currently works at the Department of Physiology, McGill University.
-His research uses tools from mathematics and artificial intelligence better understand the dynamics of complex systems arising in ecology, epidemiology, climate science and medicine.
-He is currently working on methods to detect and classify cardiac arrhythmia in people.
+Thomas Bury is an applied mathematician, data scientist, and TEDx speaker, currently working in the Faculty of Medicine, McGill University.
+His research applies mathematics and artificial intelligence to the natural sciences, including medicine, ecology and the climate.
+He is currently developing methods to better predict and classify cardiac arrhythmia.
 Besides research, he writes on Medium for Towards Data Science and teaches a range of courses.

 PhD in Applied Mathematics, 2020